 The School of Liberal Arts at Tulane University is sponsoring a summer program on Middle East peace, funded through a generous donation by Newcomb College alumna Stacy Mandel-Palagye.
-The program will pay all expenses for 15 selected Tulane undergraduates to take three intensive courses on the Middle East on the Tulane campus during the last two weeks of May and then travel to Israel during the first three weeks of June to participate in a series of workshops, field trips, and other activities focusing on the Arab-Israeli conflict.
+The program will pay all expenses for 15 selected Tulane undergraduates to take three intensive courses on the Middle East on the Tulane campus during the last two weeks of May and then travel to Israel, as well as Amman, Jordan, during the first three weeks of June to participate in a series of workshops, field trips, and other activities focusing on the Arab-Israeli conflict.
 Tulane faculty members will teach the three courses and lead the trip to Israel.
 Participants will receive six credit-hours for the three intensive courses.

 This program is open to Tulane undergraduates who (i) demonstrate, through relevant course work in Political Science, History or Jewish Studies, academic commitment to the study of the Arab-Israeli conflict, (ii) are enrolled full time in the past fall and current spring semesters, and (iii) will be enrolled full time as undergraduates at Tulane in the upcoming fall semester.